 TwoNav allows to work with waypoints which have associated files, like images, sounds or texts.
+Waypoints of a geocache can also have associated files (images, sounds and texts).
+See 'Associated files' at 'Waypoints' section.

 Files which are associated to a waypoint can be played manually (by waypoints list, context menu or infocurrent) or automatically when entering radius of that waypoint (+info).
 Autoplay can be configured from 'menu > Settings > Navigation > WPT alert'.